friday1013/civic-ai-canon/protocols/AnchorRoot_Truthform.md

 Date: 2025-07-21
 ---

+> 🏷️ **Edition Note:** This file was officially published by Quietwire Editions as Release 001 in the Civic AI Canon.
+> See: `QuietWire/publishing/Release_Log.md`

 ### Purpose

 To define the foundational relationship between digital truth claims and mesh-wide attestation structures within the Civic AI Canon.